 Slovakia is not just about Bratislava.
-We have also some interesting mountains here, where you can go for a hike while traveling through Europe.
-You might heard of Tatra mountains, but that´s not all.
-We also have Fatra mountains and Slovak Paradise.
+We have also some beautiful national parks with great mountains to hike.
+You might heard of Tatra mountains, but that´s not all what we have.
+We also have Fatra mountains or Slovak Paradise.
 I´d like to show you the best hike in each mountain range so I created this list of Top 5 best hikes in Slovakia.
-Certainly there are more hikes to do and if you are heading only to the High Tatras, you can check this 5 best hikes in Tatra mountains for an inspiration.
+This list is just my opinion and other people would probably tell you their favorites.

 The best time to visit these areas is from June till September.
 For example you can´t do the hike in the High Tatras until 15th of June due to seasonal closure of hiking trails.
 The good news is that before 15th of June you can hike in both Mala and Velka Fatra mountains and in Slovak Paradise.

 If you get into troubles while hiking in national parks of Slovakia, you should remember this important number – 18 300.
 It´s a phone number of mountain rescue service.
 It´s a professional service, ready 24/7/365 to help you if you need.
 You should obtain travel insurance covering hiking activities.
 Otherwise you would have to pay the cost of the rescue on your own.